Spartabariallali/ci-start-code/README.md

 - click on deply keys
 - add deploy

-### It is essential to give descriptive/informative names
+### It is essential to give descriptive/informative names for ssh keys